ariebovenberg/whenever/README.rst

 Benefits
 --------

-- Fully typed classes with well-defined behavior
+- Distinct classes with well-defined behavior
+- Fixes timezone quirks that even `pendulum`_ doesn't address
-- Enforce correctness without the need for runtime checks
+- Enforce correctness without runtime checks
-- Builds on the good parts of the standard library, while eliminating the bad parts
+- Built on the standard library, but eliminates its pitfalls
 - Based on familiar concepts from other languages.
 Doesn't reinvent the wheel.
 - Simple and obvious.
 No frills or surprises.
 - No dependencies